Materiality concept of accounting

 Cumulative effect:

-For assessing materiality of an item, accountants not only take into account the individual amounts but also the cumulative effect of all immaterial amounts.
-For example, each of fifteen items may be immaterial when considered by itself.
-However, the combined effect of those fifteen items may be material when seen together.
+For assessing the materiality of an item, accountants not only take into account the individual amounts but also the cumulative effect of all immaterial amounts.
+For example, each of the fifteen items may be immaterial when considered individually, but the combined effect of those fifteen items may be material when seen together.

 Nature of the item:

-Materiality concept is valid and applicable for the dollar amount as well as for the nature of the item or event under consideration.
-Suppose, for example, some managers are involved in stealing money from the company’ business.
+The materiality concept is valid and applicable for the dollar amount as well as for the nature of the item or event under consideration.
+Suppose, for example, that some managers are involved in stealing money from the company’s business.
 This fact would be considered important even if the amount stolen is very small in relation to other items on the relevant financial statement.

 Leave a comment